brainsapiens/bootstrap-refined-theme/README.md

 Theme consists of&nbsp;2&nbsp;styles: [Strict](examples/strict.html) and [Smooth](examples/smooth.html), where you can find detailed description of&nbsp;all changes with examples.
 Choose which styling is&nbsp;more suitable for you.

-The theme is building within fork from Bootstrap source code, so you can track the changes in the source code [here](https://github.com/brainsapiens/bootstrap/commits/bootstrap-refined-theme).
+The theme is building within fork of Bootstrap source code, so you can track the changes in the source code [here](https://github.com/brainsapiens/bootstrap/commits/bootstrap-refined-theme).